janluke/cloup/docs/usage.rst

 Usage
 ===========

+..
+Setting this to "python" would be more useful but, because of bug in the
+..
+PyCharm rst plugin, I don't get syntax highlighting in the IDE.
+.. highlight:: none

 Option groups
 =============
-You can define option groups in two ways or "styles": I'll call them "nested style" and "flat style".
+You can define option groups in two ways or "styles".
+I'll call them

+- nested style,
+- flat style.

-The full code for the examples shown below can also be found in `<examples/option_groups.py>`_.
+The full code for the examples shown below can also be found in the `examples folder <https://www.github.com/janluke/cloup/examples>`_ on GitHub.

 Nested style (recommended)
 --------------------------
-In "nested style" you make use of the decorator ``option_group``.
+In "nested style" you make use of the decorator :func:`cloup.option_group`.
-This decorator is "overloaded" with two signatures:
+This decorator is overloaded with two signatures

 .. code-block:: python

     @option_group(name, *options, help=None)  # help as keyword argument
     @option_group(name, help, *options)       # help as 2nd positional argument

-I introduced the 2nd signature because I think it looks and feels nicer when you have to provide a long help that takes multiple lines; furthermore, it reflects how the help is actually formatted.

-Here's an example:
+Here's an example

 .. code-block:: python